apache/iotdb/docs/UserGuide/API/RestService.md

-* Set 'enable_REST_service' to 'true' to enable the module, and 'false' to disable the module.
+* Set 'enable_rest_service' to 'true' to enable the module, and 'false' to disable the module.
 By default, this value is' false '.

 ```properties
 enable_rest_service=true